Ahmedlekan/miro-clone/README.md

   </div>
 </div>

-<h1 align="center"> 🚀 Notion Clone - Landing Page </h1>
+<h1 align="center"> 🚀 Miro Clone - Landing Page </h1>

-A beautiful and responsive landing page inspired by Notion, built with Next.js and modern UI technologies.
+A beautiful and responsive landing page inspired by Miro, built with Next.js and modern UI technologies.
 This project showcases a clean, minimalistic design optimized for performance and SEO.

 🌟 Features